 Drinking & Nightlife

-Bar-Restaurante El Mirador is an excellent spot for a sundowner, or a drink later in the evening.
+Bar-Restaurante El Mirador is a decent spot for a sundowner, or a drink later in the evening.